joesimmonsIT/post-install-config/README.md

 <img src="https://i.imgur.com/KqKn25R.png"/>
 </p>
 <p>
-Name: Select desired name, for this tutorial we will be using "System Administrators".
+Name: Select desired name, for this tutorial we will be using "System Administators".
 </p>
 <br />